matthew-brett/thw-intro/thw_uob.md

 Richard Feynman, What is Science?
 (1969)

-# Especially of yourself

-> The first principle is that you must not fool yourself—and you are the
-> easiest person to fool.
-So you have to be very careful about that.
-After
-> you've not fooled yourself, it's easy not to fool other scientists.
-You just
-> have to be honest in a conventional way after that.

-Richard Feynman, Cargo Cult Science (1974)

 # Error is everywhere

 > The scientific method's central motivation is the ubiquity of error - the